Skip to Main Content

 Best cards to pair with the Capital One Savor Cash Rewards Credit Card

-Bankrate’s Take: Is the Capital One Savor worth it?
+Bankrate’s Take — Is the Capital One Savor Cash Rewards Credit Card worth it?

-The additional 3 percent grocery category makes a definite difference, but the slight step up from the no annual fee Capital One SavorOne isn’t enough to justify the annual fee for most cardholders on an average budget.
-The Savor is certainly one of the best rewards cards for foodies on the market — and perhaps the best for entertainment available — but the SavorOne is likely a better choice if you don’t spend a significant amount on food or entertainment.
+The slight increase from the no-annual-fee Capital One SavorOne (See Rates & Fees) may not justify the annual fee for many cardholders.
+The Savor Cash is one of the better cards for foodies on the market — and perhaps the best for entertainment available — but likely isn’t a better choice if you don’t spend a significant amount on those categories.

-‡All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+*All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.

 For Capital One products listed on this page, some of the above benefits are provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.